What is HNRNPH2?

 What We Know:

-The 6 individuals that we have identified to have abnormalities in this gene, all have developmental delay or intellectual disability.
+Since the initial 6 individuals were identified, we have enrolled 50 additional cases of individuals with variants in hnRNP H2, although many more individuals have been identified.
+The individuals that we have identified to have abnormalities in this gene, all have developmental delay or intellectual disability.
 Other neurological problems include all with changes in their muscle tone (the passive movement of a person’s muscles) and many with seizures.
 Interestingly, several of the individuals also have psychiatric illnesses such as anxiety and 3 of the 6 individuals also have a diagnosis of autism spectrum disorder (ASD).
 Variants in HNRNPH2 also seem to affect other organ systems in the body aside from the brain.
 For example, patients with HNRNPH2 mutations also have problems with growth, gastroesophageal reflux disorder, scoliosis and other skeletal problems, heart problems and typical facial features.
 We are not sure if there is any association with neurodegeneration.

 What We Don’t Know